chtsai0105/smk_profile-slurm/README.md

 ```
 {
-    "SBATCH_DEFAULTS": "partition=stajichlab output=slurm_logs/%x_%j.out",     # Change to the partition you want to use
+    "SBATCH_DEFAULTS": "partition=batch output=slurm_logs/%x_%j.out",     # Change to the partition you want to use
     "CLUSTER_NAME": "",
     "CLUSTER_CONFIG": "",
     "ADVANCED_ARGUMENT_CONVERSION": "no"